-The OSPO has established a university-wide GitHub enterprise account available for all Johns Hopkins affiliates and organizations.
+GitHub Enterprise/Campus: The OSPO has established a university-wide GitHub enterprise account available for all Johns Hopkins affiliates and organizations.
 The enterprise GitHub account includes several features not available in free GitHub accounts and covers costs for existing paid JHU GitHub accounts.
-If you are current paying for a GitHub account, or wish to access additional features available through the enterprise account, please contact the OSPO to merge your account(s) into the enterprise account.
-Additionally, groups that merge their GitHub accounts into the enterprise account will have access to engineering expertise and support from GitHub mediated through the OSPO.
+If you are currently paying for a GitHub account, or wish to access additional features available through the enterprise account, please email the OSPO to migrate your account(s) into the enterprise account.